-This manual contains a list of time-saving tips for contractors using CADWELD products.
+This manual contains a list of time-saving tips for contractors using nVent ERICO Cadweld products.
 To use this guide, just look up the question you may have in the Table of Contents or the Index and then reference the informational tips.
-Making a CADWELD connection is often easier and less expensive than using crimp or bolted connections.
+Making a Cadweld connection is often easier and less expensive than using crimp or bolted connections.